DefGuard/docs/help/mobile-client.md

     - If you're using "Email" method, please enter code sent to your email.
     - If you're using "Authenticator App", please enter code generated within your authenticator app.
 {% hint style="info" %}
-If you are stuck on this process please check [this article]((/help/setting-up-2fa-mfa.md#setting-up-2famfa)) for detailed information.
+If you don't know how to setup or use your **Authenticator App** please check [this article](/help/setting-up-2fa-mfa.md#setting-up-2famfa) for detailed information.
 {% endhint %}
 5. After this step, your connection will be established immedietaly.